Measure your progress!

 Melatonin – The hormone we talked so much about already is also available in supplemental form.
 Unfortunately not over the counter in Ireland.
 It can be got in other parts of Europe and in the United States though.
 1 mg up to 10 mg has been shown to work but more is not better so use the lowest dose possible to get the desired effect, 30 mins before bed.
 There isn’t any negative feedback loop associated with melatonin supplementation where taking the supplement reduces your natural production of it.
 It can be especially useful for shift workers or to overcome jet lag.

 5HTP – Essentially supplemental tryptophan which we said earlier can help increase serotonin levels and therefore natural melatonin production.
 Like melatonin this isn’t freely available over the counter in Ireland.
 Typical doses range from 200 mg – 500 mg per day in the afternoon or evening.
-Consult a doctor beforehand if you are taking any medications or other drugs, this goes for all of the supplements mentioned but particularly for 5HTP.
+Consult a doctor beforehand if you are taking any medications or other drugs, this goes for all of the supplements mentioned but particularly for 5HTP as combining SSRI antidepressants with 5HTP can be fatal.

 Phenibut – Helps increase levels of the neurotransmitter GABA in the brain which makes you feel calm and relaxed and promotes deeper sleep.
 250 mg up to 1000 mg taken in the afternoon or evening.
 As always start with the lower dose.
 Can only be taken once or twice a week due to potential for withdrawal symptoms.
 Do not combine with alcohol.